m5stack/m5-docs/docs/en/unit/ir.md

 ## Description

-**IR** is an pair of infrared photoelectric.
-Also from M5Go Kit, Contains 1x infrared emitter and 1x receiver.
+**IR** is a pair of infrared photoelectric sensors from the M5Go Kit family.
+Contains 1x infrared emitter and 1x receiver.

-IR remote control is widely used in consumer electronics,it can be used to operate devices such as a television set, DVD player, or other home appliance, from a short distance.
+IR remote control is widely used in consumer electronics, it can be used to operate devices such as a television set, DVD player, or other home appliance, from a short distance.
 Since this unit comes with emitter and receiver, you can practice not only on IR encode but also on IR decode.

 ## Product Features